Quantum gravity on the black hole horizon: The non-perturbative amplitude

 Fourier transforming the out-going field, we find that the amplitude is only non-vanishing when

 implying that $\langle\phi_{\ell m}\left(y_{\text{out}}\right)\phi_0 \phi_{\ell m}\left(p_{\text{in}}\right)\phi_0\rangle$ is given by

 This result is remarkably similar to those obtained from a first quantised formalism in \cite{Hooft:2015jea, Hooft:2016itl, Betzios:2016yaq}, with an important difference in the pre-factor.
 At first sight, this may appear to be an inconsistency.
 However, it can be checked that both results are indeed correct.
-Moreover, a detailed analysis shows \cite{Gaddam:2020mwe} that restricting the graviton fluctuations to be of the form $\mathfrak{h}_{xx}\left(x,y\right) = \mathfrak{h}_{xx}\left(y\right)\delta\left(x\right)$ on the past horizon and $\mathfrak{h}_{yy}\left(x,y\right) = \mathfrak{h}_{yy}\left(x\right)\delta\left(y\right)$ on the future horizon results in the factor ($\ell^2 + \ell + 1$) found in the previous literature \cite{Hooft:2015jea, Hooft:2016itl, Betzios:2016yaq}.
+Moreover, a detailed analysis shows \cite{Gaddam:2020mwe} that restricting the graviton fluctuations to be of the form $\mathfrak{h}_{xx}\left(x,y\right) = \mathfrak{h}_{xx}\left(y\right)\delta\left(x\right)$ on the past horizon and $\mathfrak{h}_{yy}\left(x,y\right) = \mathfrak{h}_{yy}\left(x\right)\delta\left(y\right)$ on the future horizon results in the factor ($\ell^2 + \ell + 1$) found in the previous literature \cite{Hooft:2015jea, Hooft:2016itl, Betzios:2016yaq}, for the Dray-'t Hooft shockwave metric.
 The result of the present article is therefore a generalisation that includes arbitrary off-shell graviton fluctuations.